 Stakeholder views

 Stakeholder consultations indicate strong government engagement.
 The EITI discussions have raised interest in other federal ministries, in particular the Federal Minister for the Environment, Nature Conservation, and Nuclear Safety.
 This ministry drafted the chapter on renaturation in the 2016 EITI Report.
 All constituencies indicated strong engagement, albeit civil society indicated that the government could play a bigger role in shaping the agenda, rather than acting as a mediator between civil society and industry.
+The government’s role as a mediator is in the nature of things.
+Still, government played a major role in shaping the agenda.

 EITI implementation is also seen as a foreign policy tool.
 Housing the EITI implementation within the international section of the BMWi for raw materials policy, it is closely linked to the strategic objective the government of encouraging the adoption of, or strengthening existing, commitments to sound resource governance and environmental and social standards in sourcing countries.
 The EITI is part of the section “developing access to foreign markets” (which for 2019 is budgeted with EUR 115.8 million).
 With Germany’s raw minerals dependency growing, it wishes to encourage the establishment of governance, environmental and social standards in countries German industry is sourcing its materials and contribute to a level-playing field for companies worldwide.
 While all constituencies voiced support for expanding the scope of reporting to new topics, such as renaturation, the government hopes to, by including chapters in the EITI Report, inspire other implementing countries to report on environmental efforts and show how that can be done as part of the legal obligations towards companies.
 Besides own implementation (“as an example”) the German government supports the EITI in several developing countries (through the GIZ).
 The government constituency stated that it raises awareness on the EITI with government representatives in resource rich countries in its outreach capacity.